zliu-fd/lmdbjni/readme.md

 LMDB JNI gives you a Java interface to the
-[OpenLDAP Lightning Memory-Mapped Database](http://symas.com/mdb/) library which is a fast key-value storage library written for OpenLDAP project that provides an ordered mapping from string keys to string values.
+[OpenLDAP Lightning Memory-Mapped Database](http://symas.com/mdb/) library which is a fast key-value storage library written for OpenLDAP project.

 This is a fork that build on the work found at https://github.com/chirino/lmdbjni.